purcell/envrc/README.md

 work across multiple projects which have `.envrc` files, all processes launched from the buffers "in" those projects will be executed with the environment variables specified in those files.
-This allows different versions of linters and other tools to be installed in each project if desired.
+This allows different versions of linters and other tools to be used in each project if desired.

 ## Design notes